mcp tool manifest

 What is an MCP tool manifest and why is it essential in the Model Context Protocol?

 The MCP tool manifest is a machine-readable registry that defines the external tools a model or AI agent can invoke within the Model Context Protocol (MCP) ecosystem.
+Understanding the importance of machine-readable formats highlights how such manifests support secure and efficient AI workflows.
 It acts as a structured blueprint listing available tools, their capabilities, invocation commands, parameters, and operational constraints.
 This manifest is essential because it enables AI agents to dynamically discover, understand, and safely execute external functions or services, extending their capabilities beyond native processing.
-Exploring AI-powered data discovery and governance reveals how such manifests support secure and efficient AI workflows.

 By providing a standardized format-often in JSON-the tool manifest ensures interoperability between different AI clients and servers.
 It enforces scopes and guardrails upfront, so tool invocations adhere to principles like least-privilege execution and auditability.
 This means AI agents only access authorized functionalities, reducing security risks and improving trustworthiness in automated workflows.